 A good file manager is like a perfect assistant, only it's silent.
-When working with loads of documents you will surely appreciate a quality product that helps you manage the file flow effortlessly and effectively never losing a thing.
+When working with loads of documents you will surely appreciate a quality product that helps you manage the file flow effortlessly and effectively, never losing a thing.
 It is especially important these days since files are not just stored on hard drives anymore, there are multiple storages to take into consideration.
-Good file manager can cope with all the load effortlessly and should let you manage files in various storages in any format either compressed or not.
+A good file manager can cope with all the load effortlessly and should let you manage files in various storages in any format either compressed or not.

 In this article we'll compare two dual-panel file managers – CRAX and Commander One

 Commander One is a popular dual-panel file manager that was approved as an alternative to Total Commander for users of Mac computers.
 It is sophisticated but very comprehensive, thus easy to use.
 This manager lets you work with local drives as well as with network ones.
 Easy switch allows showing and hiding hidden files quickly.
 CRAX Commander is dual-panel file manager as well.
 Just as Commander One it offers multiple tabs that you can open in each panel and promises approachable interface.
 It has a built-in SVN, FTP, SSH client.

 Commander One offers working with many popular and highly demanded connections in a two-panel environment.
 This includes FTP, SFTP, FTPS, FTPES, FXP Copy, Dropbox, Google Drive, Amazon S3, WebDAV servers, Microsoft OneDrive, MTP, iOS.
 CRAX Commander's connections are more limited.
 It only works with FTP, SFTP, FTPS and local Dropbox.